tesgrot/via-web-application/README.md

 # VIA Pet Store Web Service

 * web service application: cat “e-shop”
-* login with roles
+* registration and login ability
-* Administrator can upload cats to sell and sees all orders information
+* Administrator can upload cats to sell and see all orders information (login e-mail: admin@admin.com password: 123456789)
 * Logged in user sees available cats and can make order
 * Database contains 4 pre-made cats